Let’s Encrypt Stops Expiration Emails – How to Ensure Your Certificates Stay Valid with SSL Certificate Monitoring

 Icinga provides a Certificate Monitoring Module within its monitoring setup that ensures you never miss a SSL/TLS expiration again.
 Here’s how it helps:

-• Automated Certificate Monitoring: The module continuously checks your SSL/TLS certificates, including those from Let’s Encrypt.
+• Automated Certificate Monitoring: Icinga checks SSL/TSL certificates continously, including those from Let’s Encrypt.

-• Custom Notifications: Get alerts via email, Slack, PagerDuty, or other channels when a certificate is nearing expiration.
+• Custom Notifications: Users receive notifications via email, Slack, PagerDuty, or other channels when a certificate is nearing expiration.

 • Enterprise-Ready Monitoring: Fully integrated within Icinga’s monitoring ecosystem, allowing you to manage SSL/TLS certificates alongside other critical infrastructure components.

-• No Additional Costs: Unlike other alternatives, Icinga’s Certificate Monitoring Module is part of its open-source ecosystem, making it a flexible and cost-effective solution.
+• No Additional Costs: Unlike other alternatives, Icinga’s Certificate Monitoring Module provides monitoring capabilites at no cost as part of its open-source model.

 With Icinga, you remain in control and avoid unexpected disruptions due to expired certificates.